-- The actuarial valuation is prepared at the request of the Retirement System.
-Segal is not responsible for the use or misuse of its report, particularly by any other party. - An actuarial valuation is a measurement of the plan's assets and liabilities at a specific date.
+The actuarial valuation is prepared at the request of the Retirement System.
+Segal is not responsible for the use or misuse of its report, particularly by any other party.

+An actuarial valuation is a measurement of the plan's assets and liabilities at a specific date.
 Accordingly, except where otherwise noted, Segal did not perform an analysis of the potential range of future financial measures.
 The actual long-term cost of the plan will be determined by the actual benefits and expenses paid and the actual investment experience of the plan.
+Future contribution requirements may differ from those determined in the valuation because of:

+- Differences between actual experience and anticipated experience; - Changes in actuarial assumptions or methods; - · Changes in statutory provisions; and - Differences between the contribution rates determined by the valuation and those adopted by the Board.

+Some actuarial results in this report are not rounded, but that does not imply precision.

-Future contribution requirements may differ from those determined in the valuation because of: - Differences between actual experience and anticipated experience; - Changes in actuarial assumptions or methods; - Changes in statutory provisions; and - Differences between the contribution rates determined by the valuation and those adopted by the Board. - If the Retirement System is aware of any event or trend that was not considered in this valuation that may materially change the results of the valuation, Segal should be advised, so that we can evaluate it. - Segal does not provide investment, legal, accounting, or tax advice.
+If the Retirement System is aware of any event or trend that was not considered in this valuation that may materially change the results of the valuation, Segal should be advised, so that we can evaluate it.

+Segal does not provide investment, legal, accounting, or tax advice.
 Segal's valuation is based on our understanding of applicable guidance in these areas and of the plan's provisions, but they may be subject to alternative interpretations.
-The Retirement System should look to their other advisors for expertise in these areas.
+The Association should look to their other advisors for expertise in these areas.

-As Segal Consulting has no discretionary authority with respect to the management or assets of the Plan, it is not a fiduciary in its capacity as actuaries and consultants with respect to the Plan.
+As Segal has no discretionary authority with respect to the management or assets of the Plan, it is not a fiduciary in its capacity as actuaries and consultants with respect to the Plan.